Gathering: Education in a Compact Society

 The concept of gathering goes back much further in time than many realize.
 It seems to have been part of the plan before the earth was even created.
 The Prophet Joseph Smith taught:

 It was the design of the councils of heaven before the world was, that the principles and laws of the priesthood should be predicated upon the gathering of the people in every age of the world.5

 It is not surprising then that even before Israel was scattered throughout the earth—indeed, even before there was a group of people called Israelites—Adam physically gathered his posterity together in the valley of Adam-ondi-Ahman.6 And one of the reasons he did so was to provide instruction to those whom he had physically gathered together.7

 Thus, from the outset, education has been one of the main purposes of gathering.
 In fact, education of the most important type seems to require a physical gathering.
-Joseph Smith further taught:
+Early Church leaders further taught:

 Intelligence is the great object of our holy religion. . . .
 Intelligence is the result of education, and education can only be obtained by living in compact society. . . .